CasperLabs/opbench/examples/casperlabs/README.md

 # Benchmarking and analysis of operations on the CasperLabs blockchain

-This requires that the `operation_benchmarking` module is installed.
+This requires that the `opbench` module is installed.
 If it's not already, follow the instructions on the [main README.md](../../README.md).

 ## Host functions